Learn how to draw!

 - using the training methods of the French Academy

-The drawing course is running during September and October, but offering flexible attendance.
-There are four 3 hour long lessons available every week.
-Students attend 8 lessons in total, i.e. selecting 8 sessions in September and/or October that best suit their schedule.
-Each student therefore attends a total of 24 hours of instruction in order to complete the course.
-The course covers classical realist training methods in drawing (see further description below) and is a very important preparation in methodology before attending the course in classical oil painting.
+The course offers flexible attendance in an Atelier environment.
+There are 2-3x 3 hour long lessons available each week depending on demand.
+Each student selects 8 lessons in total that best fits his schedule.
+Students therefore attend a total of 24 hours of training under instruction in order to complete the course.
+The course covers classical training methods in drawing (see further description below) and is a very important preparation in methodology before attending the course in classical oil painting.

 - Instruction will be in English

-- COVID: We will adhere to a 1m rule between students and between instructor (masks will also be provided)
+- COVID: We will adhere to a 2m rule between students. (masks and hand sanitizers will also be provided)

 Note that everyone will receive an introduction to the methodology before beginning their drawing exercise, so it is not necessary to attend any one particular day for the first lesson.

-Please send an email to email@example.com if you would like to register, or for any questions or assistance in signing up.
+Please send an email to email@example.com for any questions or assistance in signing up.

 ABOUT THE COURSE: